Baizey/ts-dependency-injection/README.md

 ## Quick start

 ```
+// Class with no dependencies
+class Alice { ... }

+// Class with dependencies
-type AliceDep = { c: string }
+type BobDep = { alice: Alice, fixedName: string }
-class Alice {
+class Bob {
-    c: string
+    ...
-    constructor({ c }: AliceDep){
+    constructor({ alice }: BobDep){ ... }
-      this.c = c
 }

-}
-type BobDep = { alice: Alice }
-class Bob implements IBob {
-    alice: Alice
-    constructor({ alice }: BobDep){
-      this.alice = alice
-    }
-}
+// Stateful class
-type SomethingDep = { bob: IBob }
+type SomethingDep = { ... }
 type SomethingProps = { ... }
 class Something {
     props: SomethingProps
     bob: IBob
-    constructor({bob}: SomethingDep, props: SomethingProps){
+    constructor(dependencies: SomethingDep, props: SomethingProps){ ... }
-      this.bob = bob
-      this.props = props
 }
-}

-// Note, the service collection is smart so it will know if you add Bob without having added Alice and do a type-complaining
-// You should never touch the generics on any ServiceCollection method unless you know what you do, they're doing black magic to let typescript know whats happening
 const services = Services() // or new ServiceCollection()
+  // Add multiple dependencies at ones
+  // This is required if you're adding 10+ dependencies, otherwise TS itself will struggle known whats provided
+  .add({
+    alice: singleton(Alice),
-  .addSingleton('c', { factory: () => 'Hello world' })
+    fixedName: singleton({ factory: () => 'text' }),
-  .addScoped('alice', Alice)
-  .addTransient('bob', Bob)
-  .addStateful('somethingFactory', Something)
+  })
+  // Chain adding as required
+  .add({
+    bob: scoped(Bob),
+    somethingFactory: stateful(Something),
+  })

+// Building a provider is simple and each build will be completly independent of each other
 const provider = services.build();

-// All of these are equivilent and typestrong methods for getting services provided
+// All of these ways of providing instances are equivilent, note they are all type-strong so the ide can guide you
 const bob = provider.provide(p => p.bob)
 const alice = provider.provide('alice')
-const { alice, bob, c } = provider.proxy
+const { alice, bob, somethingFactory } = provider.proxy
 ```

 # API